 People who are ABAWDs must do certain work-related activities for 20 hours a week, or an average of 80 hours, a month to stay eligible for SNAP.

-In Oregon, the benefits are distributed through an “Oregon Trail Card” — the state’s Electronic Benefit Transfer (EBT) system, which can be used to make food purchases at grocery stores and supermarkets.
+In Oregon, both food and cash benefits are distributed through an “Oregon Trail Card” — the state’s Electronic Benefit Transfer (EBT) system, which can be used to make food purchases or cash withdrawal from an ATM.2

 The Oregon Health Plan (OHP) is a state health care coverage program for uninsured low-income Oregonians.
 Eligible children under age 19 and pregnant women receive the highest level of coverage.

-As Oregon is expanding Medicaid coverage, nearly all uninsured Oregonians age 19-64 with income up to 133% of the federal poverty level (FPL) may now gain coverage under the ACA.
+As Oregon is expanding Medicaid coverage, nearly all uninsured Oregonians age 19-64 with income up to 133% of the federal poverty level (FPL) may now gain coverage under the ACA.3